 Adam Ruben is a writer, comedian, storyteller, and molecular biologist.
 For over a decade, he has performed at clubs, colleges, and private venues across the country, including at some of the best-known storytelling shows and comedy clubs.
 He is the author of Surviving Your Stupid, Stupid Decision to Go to Grad School (Random House, 2010), a satirical guide to the low points and, well, lower points of post-baccalaureate education.
 His new book, Pinball Wizards: Jackpots, Drains, and the Cult of the Silver Ball, was published by Chicago Review Press on November 1, 2017.

 For more than a decade, Adam has taught an undergraduate stand-up comedy class that has quickly become one of the most popular January “Intersession” courses at Johns Hopkins University; he currently teaches storytelling with Story District and is one of the Lead Producers for the DC and Baltimore chapters of Mortified.
-He writes the humor column “Experimental Error” in the otherwise respectable journal Science; he has also been seen and heard on the Food Network’s Food Detectives, the Science Channel’s Head Rush, the Travel Channel’s Mysteries at the Kremlin, Discovery International’s Superhuman Science, the Weather Channel’s Weather Gone Viral, the Science Channel’s How Do They Do It?, Netflix’s The Mortified Guide, and NPR’s All Things Considered and The Moth Radio Hour.
-He co-hosts the Science Channel’s Outrageous Acts of Science (airing outside the United States as You Have Been Warned or Loco Lab on Discovery International), with more than 100 episodes aired or in production.
-Adam also produced and hosted a weird little web video series for the Journal of Visualized Experiments called Ask Adam about Grad School and will soon appear on another web series for Gizmodo.
+He writes the humor column “Experimental Error” in the otherwise respectable journal Science; he has also been seen and heard on the Food Network’s Food Detectives, the Science Channel’s Head Rush, the Travel Channel’s Mysteries at the Kremlin, Discovery International’s Superhuman Science, the Weather Channel’s Weather Gone Viral, the Science Channel’s How Do They Do It? and What on Earth?, Netflix’s The Mortified Guide, and NPR’s All Things Considered and The Moth Radio Hour.
+He co-hosts the Science Channel’s Outrageous Acts of Science (airing outside the United States as You Have Been Warned or Loco Lab on Discovery International), with more than 100 episodes.
+Adam also produced and hosted a weird little web video series for the Journal of Visualized Experiments called Ask Adam about Grad School and has appeared on another web series, Gizmodo‘s Sound Mysteries.